jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 ## AdapTable Tool Panel Component

-o use the Adaptable Tool Panel while using the React Wrapper, you need to explicitly import it in your code, e.g.:
+To use the Adaptable Tool Panel while using the React Wrapper, you need to explicitly import it in your code, e.g.:

 ```js
 import { AdaptableToolPanelAgGridComponent } from '@adaptabletools/adaptable/src/AdaptableComponents';